jh-488/edrys-tutorial/tutorial.md

     Some edrys modules can be found in: https://github.com/topics/edrys-module

+    After adding a module, you can modify where it will be shown (lobby/station), modify its styling (widht/height), and add other settings.

   - **From an existing configuration**: Open Settings => Share, and import the configuration from a local file or a URL.

     Some ready-to-use classroom configurations are available in the following repositories (You can also just click the deploy-button of the desired configuration):